fczanetti/n8n_env/commands.md

 | HTTPS     | TCP    | 443 | <YOUR_MACHINE_PUBLIC_IP> |
 | Custom     | TCP    | 5432 | <YOUR_MACHINE_PUBLIC_IP>  # postgresql |
 | Custom     | TCP    | 5678 | <YOUR_MACHINE_PUBLIC_IP>  # n8n |

+The 5678 port can be removed after setting up Nginx as a proxy.

 ## Installing a proxy
 We can use Nginx to work as a proxy for us.
 The docker-compose file was updated to have a new container running on the same network as the n8n container.
 We also created a new file called `n8n/nginx.conf`, and this is the file where we set the proxy to forward the requests to n8n container.
 As the Nginx is the one who is going to listen to the requests on ports 80 and 443, we don't have to expose the ports `5678:5678` in n8n container anymore.